Dootmaan/dootmaan.github.io/_posts/2022-09-20-ntfs-and-ext4.md

 Currently I am working on reseaches related to pathology dataset, and as you may know these images are usually extremely large.
 For example, a .tif whole slide image from a Phillips machine can cost me about 2.3G disk space and remember, remember that it is just ONE SINGLE image.
 For my pathology dataset, there are about 2200 such images that sum up to 5.3T.

 The doctors like to use Windows as their operating system.
 It is totally fine, and in fact I personally use Windows a lot as well.
 But unfortuately our deep learning server runs Linux, so we cannot just simply connect the dataset drive to the server and start the research immediately.
-Before, when the dataset size is reasonable (~100G), I can usually count on scp to upload the files.
+In the past, when the dataset size is reasonable (~100G), I can usually count on scp to upload the files.
 But this time, with the so-big whole slide images, scp just refuses to work.

 I have to find another way.